marykdb/maryk/yaml/README.md

 ## Reading YAML

-To read YAML values you need to construct a [`YamlReader`](src/commonMain/kotlin/maryk/yaml/YamlReader.kt) which can then read the YAML for found tokens which represents YAML elements. `YamlReader` takes a `reader` which is a function to return 1 char at a time.
-This way any outputStream implementation or String reader from any framework can be used.

-Constructor parameters for `YamlReader`:
+You can read YAML values by constructing a [`YamlReader`](src/commonMain/kotlin/maryk/yaml/YamlReader.kt) object.
+The YamlReader reads YAML elements represented by tokens.
+The `YamlReader` takes a reader function that returns one character at a time.
+This way, you can use any output stream implementation or string reader from any framework.

+### Constructing a YamlReader

+To construct a YamlReader, you can use following parameters:

 - `defaultTag` - The default application specific local tag definition used for single `!` tags.
   Example: `tag:maryk.io,2018:`.
-Can be null
+This parameter is optional.
-- `tagMap` - maps tag namespaces to a map with tag names and TokenTypes to return if encountered.
+- `tagMap` - A map that maps tag namespaces to a map with tag names and TokenTypes to return if encountered.
-- `allowUnknownTags` - set to true if reader should return tags which are not preset in the tagMap as an `UnknownTag`.
+- `allowUnknownTags` - A boolean value that determines if the reader should return tags that are not present in the `tagMap` as an `UnknownTag`.
+The default value is false.
-  Default is `false`
 - `reader` - a function which only takes one `Char` at a time.
 Implement it with fitting input stream for platform.

-Constructing a reader to read Yaml from a simple String.
-We recommend to use proper output streams fitting the platform.
+Here's an example of constructing a YamlReader to read YAML from a simple string:
 ```kotlin
 val yaml = ... // Yaml String
 var index = 0